bradcrc/Billy-Bass-Voice-Assistant/README.md

 This is for the 3 motor 1999 Gemmy original bass.
 Most other and newer fish use 2 motors and require slight modifications and only one motor controller.

 Requires a Billy Bass, 2 motor controllers, speaker amp, and i2s microphone.
-Uses an N16R8 ESP32-S6 chip for local wakeword and storing the songs locally on the chip for more accurate animation.
+Uses an N16R8 ESP32-S6 for local wakeword and storing the songs locally on the device for more accurate animation.

 Wiring as shown below: